Questions & Answers

 Q: What will happen if the parallel runs do not deliver?

 A: We cannot go live before FB works properly.
-KPIs need to be set to monitor this.
+KPIs are being developed, in dialogue with stakeholders, to monitor this.

-Q: What are the problems with the CGM?
+Q: What are the problems with the prototype CGM?

 A: Within the framework of ENTSO-E, a new standard has been developed for IGMs/CGMs, the so-called CGMES.
 The format and processes will remove most obstacles that TSOs bump into today.
 As the CGM process is currently under development, the CCM project has developed a prototype CGM using existing standards.
 A brief description of the process: